 With kind regards,

-[v] Ethical Council, “Companies that have been recommended for exclusion”, website Ethical Council (http://etikradet.se/multi_lang/etikradets-arbete/reaktiva-dialoger-vid-krankning/rekommenderade-uteslutningar/?lang=en), viewed 27 May 2015.
+[vi] Ethical Council, “Companies that have been recommended for exclusion”, website Ethical Council (http://etikradet.se/etikradets-arbete/reaktiva-dialoger-vid-krankning/rekommenderade-uteslutningar/?lang=en), viewed 30 October 2016.